What is PCOS (Polycystic Ovary Syndrome)?

 Despite its name, your doctor does not have to see cysts on your ovaries to diagnose you with PCOS.
 You can be diagnosed with PCOS if you have any two out of the following three symptoms:

-Irregular periods (or lack of periods), hirsutism(facial hair in women), and hormonal acne are all symptoms that directly indicate the presence of PCOS.
+Irregular periods (or lack of periods), hirsutism(facial hair in women), and hormonal acne are all PCOS symptoms that directly indicate the presence of the condition.
 However, there are other effects common in people with PCOS, including:

 There are also some disorders that have a high comorbidity with PCOS, meaning that patients with PCOS are somewhat likely to have these disorders as well.
 These include:

 Thyroid disregulation.
 Your thyroid, another hormone gland, may be under-active (hypothyroidism) or over-active (hyperthyroidism).
 Hypothyroidism is commonly linked to the autoimmune disorder Hashimoto's disease.

 Cancer.
 During menstruation, the body sheds the lining of the uterus (theendometrium).
 However, if you are not having periods, this endometrium can thicken--which can lead to a higher chance of endometrial cancer.

 But don't panic; endometrial cancer is usually diagnosed early and cured through surgery, so the prognosis is very good.

 - Gender dysphoria.
 Hyperandrogenism can lead some women with PCOS to feel disconnected to their birth gender.
 Traits like hormonal acne, hirsutism (which can feel as though your body is trying to grow a beard), and inability to produce children can make women feel less comfortable identifying with femininity.

 Get relief from these symptoms and more with Inositol by Intimate Rose.

 Diet Tips for PCOS: